VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

 .. note::

-    In order to see all your defined methods, parameters & events, you could use ``daqpy-portal``.
+    In order to see all your defined methods, parameters & events, you could use ``hololinked-portal``.
 There is `RemoteObject client` feature which can load the HTTP exposed resources of your RemoteObject.
 In the search bar, you can type `https://localhost:8083/spectrometer/ocean-optics/USB2000-plus`